What are Best Practices for Establishing Safety Accountabilities?

 - Documented key safety activities in senior management job duties and responsibilities;

-- Personnel performance reviews are dependent on employees compliance with key safety activities;
+- Personnel performance reviews are dependent on employees in compliance with key safety activities;

 - Management recognizes employee contributions to the safety program; and